 “I’m focused on creating influence, whether it’s on a small scale within the community or on a national and global scale,” she says.
 “Ascend was a perfect opportunity for me learn what it takes to be a leader and how to manage a team.”

-Although she’s only a few months into her professional career, Martinez is optimistic about her future and eager to share her success with others.
+Although she’s less than two years into her professional career, Martinez is optimistic about her future and eager to share her success with others.

 “I am so excited and grateful to have come this far,” she says.
 “I recommend Purdue and the Krannert School to motivated, rising leaders.
 It’s a warm community with a technical and research background that merges perfectly with business, which is very powerful combination.
 It’s a great place to be.”